krutol/Prezoom/requirements/Specification.md

 Precondition: in the edit mode
 Typical flow:
     1. Click the "Zoom", "Pan", "Orient" button
-    2. Current prezoom.view port will follow the operations
+    2. Current view port will follow the operations
 Postcondition: the operation is finished

 14)	Change Mode